Kingston upon Hull: Retail

 The St Stephen's shopping centre development on Ferensway adjacent to Hull Paragon Interchange is a 560000 sqft scheme, that opened in 2007.
 It is anchored by a superstore and provides many shop units, food outlets, a hotel, and a 7-screen cinema.
 Since its opening, shopping patterns within the city centre have shifted to the centre from around Princes Quay.

-The North Point Shopping Centre (also known by as Bransholme Shopping Centre which is the area of the city it's in) contains a similar range of popular chain and budget retailers including Boyes and Heron Foods.
+The North Point Shopping Centre, also known as Bransholme Shopping Centre which is the area of the city where it is located, contains a similar range of popular chain and budget retailers including Boyes and Heron Foods.
 There are also other outer centres for shopping and retail parks, including St Andrews Quay retail park on the Humber bank and Kingswood retail park (Kingswood).